Tokarzewski/designbuilder_schema/README.md

 # designbuilder_schema
-Python library built on top of pydantic for reading DBXML and DBJSON files from DesignBuilder software.
+Python library built on top of pydantic for reading DBXML files from DesignBuilder software.
-It also has a small cli app for converting DBXML to DBJSON and checking version.

 # Requirements